 Novak Djokovic fights off nerves to avoid upset against teenager Lorenzo Musetti

-Italian Musetti won the first two sets but ran out of energy as Djokovic stormed back to reach his 15th quarter-final at the French Open.
+Djokovic recovered from two sets down while Rafael Nadal was a straight-sets winner over 19-year-old Jannik Sinner.

-Novak Djokovic fought off nerves and the teenage exuberance of Lorenzo Musetti to reach his 15th quarter-final at the French Open.
+Novak Djokovic fought off nerves and the teenage exuberance of Lorenzo Musetti as the old guard put the youngsters in their place once again at Roland Garros.

 This was a first chance for 19-year-old Musetti, playing in his maiden grand slam, to test himself against one of the sport’s big beasts and for two sets the Italian was mesmerising before fading dramatically, pulling the plug trailing 6-7 (7) 6-7 (2) 6-1 6-0 4-0.